Managing Outlook for iOS and Android in Exchange Online

-MDM for Office 365 provides device management capabilities at no additional cost.
-Microsoft Intune powers these basic capabilities, providing a core set of controls in the Office 365 admin center for organizations that need the basics.
+Basic Mobility and Security for Microsoft 365 provides device management capabilities at no additional cost.
+Microsoft Intune powers these basic capabilities, providing a core set of controls in the Microsoft 365 admin center for organizations that need the basics.

 Because this is a device management solution, there is no native capability to control which apps can be used, even after a device is enrolled.
 If you want to limit access to Outlook for iOS and Android, you will need to obtain Azure Active Directory Premium licenses and leverage conditional access policies.

-Outlook for iOS and Android fully supports the capabilities provided by MDM for Office 365.
+Outlook for iOS and Android fully supports the capabilities provided by Basic Mobility and Security for Microsoft 365.

-Instructions for your end-users to enroll a device in Office 365 MDM: Enroll your mobile device in Office 365
+Instructions for your end-users to enroll a device in Basic Mobility and Security: Enroll your mobile device using Basic Mobility and Security

 Using Mobile Device Access and Mobile Device Mailbox Policies

-Microsoft recommends Office 365 customers use either the Enterprise Mobility + Security suite or the built-in MDM for Office 365 to manage company data on mobile devices, due to the advanced capabilities provided by those services.
-Outlook for iOS and Android does support mobile device access and mobile device mailbox policies (formerly known as Exchange Active Sync policies), which are available through the Exchange Admin Center.
+Microsoft recommends that customers use either the Enterprise Mobility + Security suite or the built-in Basic Mobility and Security for Microsoft 365 to manage company data on mobile devices, due to the advanced capabilities provided by those services.
+Outlook for iOS and Android does support mobile device access and mobile device mailbox policies (formerly known as Exchange Active Sync policies), which are available through the Exchange admin center.

 Outlook for iOS and Android supports the following Exchange mobile device mailbox policy settings: